redpencilio/fastboot-app-server-service/README.md

 When running in fastboot, your adapter will now send requests to the API at `http://backend/`, which you can link to the container.

+### Configure environment variables in the frontend's container

+The environment variables have to be prefixed by `EMBER_` to be recognized by the service as variables to be matched.
+By using docker-compose, the service configuration will look like:

+    docker-compose.yml

+    frontend:
+        environment:
+            EMBER_VAR_EXAMPLE: "example-value"

+### Configure the frontend's variables

+The frontend's configuration will use `{{VAR_EXAMPLE}}` as a placeholder that will be replaced by this service at runtime.

+    config/environment.js

+    if (environment === 'production') {
+        ENV['VAR_EXAMPLE'] = '{{VAR_EXAMPLE}}'
+    }

 ## Reasoning

 _Background information about the approach we took_